observingClouds/tape_archive_index/README.md

     metadata = cids[cid]
     references = pd.read_parquet(metadata["preffs"])
     ```
-3. Get the referenced files that contain the actual data
+3. Get a list of referenced files that contain the actual data
     These will be in most cases `car` files
     ```python
     files_to_retrieve = pd.unique(references.path)